dtapuska/html-translate/README.md

 Define a new attribute “hrefTranslate” that can be used by the User Agent to know that the website wishes to present the linked page in a desired language.
 It is a hint only, the User Agent will need to decide whether to invoke the client translation service or not.
 The client-base translation service can be offline or online, depending on which is available.
-For untrusted sites the User Agent should have an affirmitive confirmation to the user that translation should be performed because the page may contain sensitive user data.
+For untrusted sites the User Agent should have an affirmative confirmation to the user that translation should be performed because the page may contain sensitive user data.
 If the User Agent trusts that site (perhaps by the user previously agreeing to the prompts), it may invoke a translation service automatically on the results.